-The portfolio has historically had exposure to emerging markets — either through firms
+The portfolio has historically had exposure to emerging markets—either through firms domiciled in

 Investments carry risks, including possible loss of principal.
 Additional risks may be associated with investments outside the United States, especially in emerging markets, including currency fluctuations, illiquidity, volatility, and political and economic risks.
 Investments in small- and mid-capitalization companies may increase the risk of greater price fluctuations.
 Investments in the Fund are not FDIC insured, nor are they bank deposits or guaranteed by a bank or any other entity.

 The performance of any index is not indicative of the performance of any particular investment.
 Unless otherwise noted, index returns reflect the reinvestment of income dividends and capital gains, if any, but do not reflect fees, brokerage commissions or other expenses of investing.
 Investors may not make direct investments into any index.

 Diversification does not assure or guarantee better performance and cannot eliminate the risk of investment losses.

 Class R shares are limited to retirement platforms only.